bkp-ttd/jest-issue-minimal-repro/README.md

 The issue only happens with `@nx/jest` and not when using `jest` directly.
 It appears to be triggered by redirecting `stdout` to a file.
-(Note that jest sends most output to `stderr` and so redirecting `stdout` has very little impact on what is printed to the terminal).
-It also seems to have something to do with
+(Note that jest sends most output to `stderr` and so redirecting `stdout` has very little impact on what's printed to the terminal).
+It also seems to have something to do withå
 [this weirdness](https://github.com/jestjs/jest/blob/511ea93c409bb4949f0deba8e998916d30e67ad5/packages/jest-reporters/src/SummaryReporter.ts#L82-L91)
 because when I replace that function with a single `process.stderr.write(string)` call the issue disappears.